 2) Place slices in a dehydrator and dehydrate at 115 degrees till totally dry: this should take about 12 hours.
 For crispier bacon, dehydrate longer.

-If you don’t have a dehydrator, you can bake these at 350 for about 45 minutes, occasionally basting them with marinade.
+If you don’t have a dehydrator, you can bake these at 350 for about twenty minutes or until golden, occasionally basting them with marinade.

 Garlic and cayenne will add a nice kick to these; so will spices of your choosing.
 Cumin is a common addition to eggplant bacon, though it’s a very distinctive taste, and I like these on the simpler side.
 No matter what, they are sweet and salty slices of raw, vegan heaven: